ministryofjustice/gov_uk_date_fields/README.md

 The GOV.UK standard for date fields on web forms is to use three boxes - on each for day, month and year, rather than the drop_down boxes that comes as standard on rails projects.
-This gem provides the methods required to easily include and validate dates entered into forms in this way.
+This gem provides the methods required to easily display and validate dates entered into forms in this way.

 == Getting Started

-=== Add the Gem to your Gemfile
+=== 1.
+Add the Gem to your Gemfile

 Add the following line to your Gemfile: